Background pattern

 Macular edema

-The macula is a small area of the retina located at the back of the eye that allows you to see shapes, colors, and details clearly and clearly.
+The macula is a small area of the retina located at the back of the eye that allows you to see shapes, colors, and details clearly and sharply.
 This medication can cause inflammation of the macula, and this condition is known as macular edema.
 Inflammation usually occurs within the first four months of treatment with this medication.

 If you have had macular edema, consult your doctor before continuing treatment with this medication.